 The story of his map begins some twenty years earlier with his son, Erwin Ruth, who was working as a veterinarian in Sonora during the Mexican Revolution.
 Erwin befriended a man by the name of Gonzales and did him a favor by inoculating his cattle against disease.
 To repay the favor, Gonzales gifted the younger Ruth with a collection of maps handed down from his family and his cousins, the Peraltas.
 These maps allegedly lead to several mines that the families were forced to abandon when the territory became part of the United States.
 Erwin passed the maps on to his father, who was known to have a taste for such adventures.

-When Ruth arrived in Arizona in 1931, he was inspired by his recent research and convinced he knew the location of the Peralta/Dutchman mine.
+When Ruth arrived in Arizona in June of 1931, he was inspired by his recent research and was convinced that he knew the location of the Peralta/Dutchman mine.
 Tex Barkley, the owner of the Quarter Circle U at the time, politely listened to Ruth’s story.
 He was no stranger to Waltz’s legend, no doubt hearing a great deal of it from one of his employees, Brownie Holmes.
-Barkley did his best to discourage Ruth from entering the mountains that time of year, citing that a man with his physical disabilities would be no match for the relentless heat and treacherous terrain.
+Barkley did his best to discourage Ruth from entering the mountains at that time of the year, citing that a man with his physical disabilities would be no match for the relentless heat and treacherous terrain.
 Ruth persisted, refusing to be turned away.
 Finally, Barkley agreed to pack him in, on the condition that he wait a few days while he attended to some business in Phoenix.

-Apparently, Ruth was not satisfied with this bargain and while waiting for Barkley’s return, convinced two of his ranch hands, Leroy Purnell and Jack Keenan, to pack him in instead.
-As the story is told, on June 14, 1931 the two cowboys packed Ruth and his gear into West Boulder Canyon, near Willow Springs.
+Apparently, Ruth was not satisfied with this bargain and, while waiting for Barkley’s return, convinced two of his ranch hands, Leroy Purnell and Jack Keenan, to pack him in instead.
+As the story is told, on June 14, 1931, the two cowboys packed Ruth and his gear into West Boulder Canyon, near Willow Springs.
 He was never seen alive again.

 Several days later, Tex Barkley returned from Phoenix to find Ruth gone and immediately rode out to his camp.
 He found Ruth’s camp to be empty, vacant for at least a day or two.
 After searching the surrounding area without success, Barkley returned home and notified the Maricopa County Sheriff.
-The search for Ruth continued for another forty-five days before ultimately being called off, seemingly another victim of the deadly Superstition mountains.
+The search for Ruth continued for another forty-five days before ultimately being called off, seemingly just another victim of the deadly Superstition mountains.

 On December 10, while guiding an archaeological expedition, Brownie Holmes discovered the skull of Adolf Ruth, apparently perforated by a high caliber bullet.
-His skeletal remains would be found several weeks later and a few miles away, by Tex Barkley and deputy sheriff Jeff Adams near Black Top Mesa.
-Despite early suspicion of Purnell and Keenan, the medical examiner would rule the death accidental and explain the skull damage as likely postmortem caused by predacious animals or scavengers.
+His skeletal remains would be found several weeks later, and a few miles away, by Tex Barkley and deputy sheriff Jeff Adams near Black Top Mesa.
+Despite early suspicion of Purnell and Keenan, the medical examiner would rule the death accidental and explain the skull damage as likely being postmortem, caused by predacious animals or scavengers.
 No murder investigation was performed.

-Among the items found at Ruth’s camp were a now famous map and a check book with the words “vini vidi vici”.
-I came, I saw, I conquered.
+Among the items found at Ruth’s camp were a now famous map and a check book inscribed with the words “vini vidi vici,” I came, I saw, I conquered.
 Erwin Ruth suggests that there may have been more than one map and notes missing from his father’s possessions.
 The popular belief is that Ruth discovered the mine and was murdered for it.

 There are numerous conspiracy theories as to who murdered Adolf Ruth and why his skull was found a mile away from his body.
 One of the more intriguing among them falls into the theory that the mine was never really lost.
 Unlike other searchers, Ruth showed up with accurate information that would lead him to the mine.
-If we subscribe to this theory, the mine was already being worked by someone close to, if not Barkley himself.
+If we subscribe to this theory, the mine was already being worked by someone close to Tex Barkley, if not Barkley himself.
 Considering the legends associated with the mine’s wealth, keeping it secret would be more prudent than making a formal claim and drawing a swarm of would-be treasure seekers.
 Thus, Ruth had to die.